This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Epidermal inclusion cysts

-- Large cysts that leads to trouble moving or a deformed area
+- Your cyst is large and leads to trouble moving or a deformed area.

 Write down your questions so you remember to ask them at your visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health